 A growing number of OEMs now include outsourcing in their growth strategies in order to focus on core business activities.
 With nearly 50 years experience in outsourcing to blue-chip companies, KMF Group can become your perfect outsourcing partner.

-CNC punching is a sheet metal fabrication process carried out by punch press machines.
+Sheet metal fabrication carried out by sophisticated punch press machines.

 CNC laser cutting at KMF achieves most exceptional cutting detail on a broad range of materials.

-We design and prototype components for fabricated sheet metal or machined parts in large and small batches.
+We design and prototype components for sheet metal or machined parts in large and small batches.